-- 9. The Chair of the Civil Service Commission (CSC) or his/her representative; - 10.
-The Director General of the Technical Education and Skills Development Authority (TESDA) or his/her representatives; - 11.
-The Director-General of the National Economic and development Authority (NEDA) or his/her representatives; - 12.
-The President of the League of provinces or his/her representatives: - 13.
-The President of the League of Cities or his/her representatives; - 14.
-The Commissioner of the Insurance Commission (IC) or his/her representatives; - 15.
-The Head of the Philippine Information Agency (PIA) or his/her representatives; - 16.
-The Chairperson of the National Youth Commission (NYC) or his/her representatives; - 17.
-Two (2) representatives from medical/health organizations; - 18.
-Three (3) representatives from CSOs; and - 19.
-Two (2) persons living with HIV.

-(b) Members of the PNAC shall be appointed by the President of the Republic of the Philippines;

-(c) The members of the PNAC shall be appointed not later than thirty (30) days after the date enactment of this Act;

-(d) The Secretary of Health shall be the permanent chairperson of the PNAC; however, the vice-chairperson shall be elected by its members from among themselves, and shall serve for a term of two (2) years; and

-(e) For the two (2) members representing medical/health professional groups, the three (3) members representing the CSOs, and two (2) persons living with HIV, they shall serve for a term of two (2) years, renewable upon recommendation of the PNAC.

-SEC.
-7. Secretariat. - The National HIV and AIDS and STI Prevention and Control Program (NASPCP) of the DOH shall now be known as the National HIV and AIDS and STI Prevention and Control Service (NASPCS) shall serve as the Secretariat of the PNAC.

-The NASPCS shall be composed of qualified medical specialists and support personnel.
-It shall have an adequate yearly budget necessary for the implementation of this Act.
+1 9) The Chair of the Civil Service Commission (CSC) or his/her 2 representative; 3 10) The Director General of Technical Education and Skills Development 4 Authority (TESDA) or his/her representative; 5 11)The Director General of the National Economic and Development 6 Authority (NEDA) or his/her representative; 7 12) The President of the League of Provinces or his/her representative; 8 13) The President of the League of Cities or his/her representative; 9 14)The Commissioner of the Insurance Commission (IC) or his/her 10 representative; 11 15)The Head of the Philippine Information Agency (PIA) or his/her 12 representative; 13 16) The Chairperson of the National Youth Commission (NYC) or his/her 14 representative; 15 17)Two (2) representatives from medical/health organizations; 16 18)Three (3) representatives from CSOs; and 17 19)Two (2) persons living with HIV.
+18 b.
+Members of the PNAC shall be appointed by the President of the Republic of 19 the Philippines; 20 c.
+The members of the PNAC shall be appointed not later than thirty (30) days 21 after the date of the enactment of this Act; 22 d.
+The Secretary of Health shall be the permanent chairperson of the PNAC; 23 however, the vice-chairperson shall be elected by its members from among 24 themselves; and shall serve for a term of two (2) years; and 25 e.
+For the two (2) members representing medical/health professional groups, the 26 three (3) members representing the CSOs, and two (2) persons living with 27 HIV, they shall serve for a term of two (2) years, renewable upon 28 recommendation of the PNAC.
+29 30 SEC.
+7. Secretariat The National HIV and AIDS and STI Prevention and Control 31 Program (NASPCP) of the DOH shall now be known as the National HIV and AIDS and 32 STI Prevention and Control Service (NASPCS) shall serve as the Secretariat of the 33 PNAC.
+34 35 The NASPCS shall be composed of qualified medical specialists and support 36 personnel.
+It shall have an adequate yearly budget necessary for the implementation of 37 this Act.

 The current personnel of the NASPCP shall be transferred to the NASPCS.
-There shall be no demotion of ranks and position and no diminution in salaries, benefits, allowance, and emoluments.
+There shall be no demotion of ranks and positions and no diminution in salaries, benefits, allowances and emoluments.